 "...kind of based on a true story a little bit."

 Danny Collins is a very melodramatic comedy/drama, with some excellent acting.
-That’s what you must prepare yourself for if you wish to watch Danny Collins.
+That’s what you must prepare yourself for if you watch Danny Collins.
 Do you like the movie Life Itself, or the TV show This Is Us, both overly dramatic and exaggerated views of life?
 If you can stomach these shows, you will probably enjoy Danny Collins.

 The writer and director of Danny Collins, Dan Fogelman wrote, directed and produced Life Itself, and writes for This is Us.
 Danny Collins is similar in tone to those two shows.